EmergingMarketWatch

 Question:

-The question was asked in relation to the following story: Fiscal risks complicate efforts to accelerate MPR cuts
+The question was asked in relation to the following story: Liberal and Conservative parties say they will reject Petro's financing bill

 Answer: